-While there is no specific minimum income, all households must qualify for a mortgage loan to purchase an affordable unit.
+While there is no specific minimum income, all households for the 3BR and 4BR homes must qualify for a mortgage loan to purchase an affordable unit.
+All applicants for the 2BR homes who do not have enough in assets and/or equity in their current home and will need a mortgage loan to purchase an affordable unit.
 The minimum income limits to qualify for a mortgage will be determined by a lender/bank.
-All applicants must receive mortgage pre-approval and submit it with their application to be considered eligible for this lottery.
+All applicants who must receive mortgage pre-approval must submit it with their application to be considered eligible for this lottery.
 The mortgage requirements are listed on page 9 of this information packet.

 For more information on mortgages, see pg.
 9.